 You may wish to customise the Source main tab to include Text from Source or Notes for quick access.

-Method 3 (The Source Button)
+Option 3 (The Source Button)

 As well as entering the data for your source and optional Prepared Citation, you can see the automatically generated Footnotes, Bibliography entry and Title (only automatically generated for a Source created from a Template).
 If you want to show/hide the side panel for footnotes etc. click the Show Side Panel button to toggle visibility.

 Compared to ƒh6, Text from Source and Notes have moved to their own tabs (to make room for more source fields and the citation details) but the Citation main tab can be customised to include them if wanted.
-(Any customisations you make here will also apply to the Citation window under Method 1.)
+(Any customisations you make here will also apply to the Citation window under Option 1.)

 There are a set of buttons on the bottom that allow you to use a Prepared Citation in a number of contexts.